mdn/translated-content/files/ja/web/html/element/input/date/index.md

 }

 function populateDays(month) {
-  // delete the current set of &lt;option&gt; elements out of the
+  // delete the current set of <option> elements out of the
   // day <select>, ready for the next set to be injected while(daySelect.firstChild){
     daySelect.removeChild(daySelect.firstChild);